Mount Vernon Seminary and College: Foxhall Road 1946–1999

 The school then purchased 21 acre of property for a new campus located on Foxhall Road in Washington, D.C.
 An academic building, four dormitories and a dining room were built, and other buildings gradually added.
 During the 1960s, the junior college developed new majors in an effort to place emphasis on those subjects which fit well with the capital city, such as those in government and politics, international relations and fine arts.
 The interior design program in the Junior College was also enhanced; the school phased out its vocational programs such as home economics and secretarial studies to develop its higher education curriculum.
 During the same period, the Seminary remained one of the most academically rigorous private secondary institutions in the nation and drew record numbers of students from around the country, graduating the largest classes in the Seminary's history.
-However, deciding that it was financially impossible to run two separate institutions, the Board of Trustees chose in 1965 to close its historic, respected Seminary to build up its collegiate program.
+However, deciding that it was financially impossible to run two separate institutions, the board of trustees chose in 1965 to close its historic, respected Seminary to build up its collegiate program.
 The last Seminary class was graduated in 1969.

 The school was then officially renamed Mount Vernon Junior College.
 Mount Vernon was dedicated to remaining a women's college but faced significant financial struggles due to declining enrollments; the opening of previously all-male institutions to coeducation negatively impacted Mount Vernon and all women's institutions during that era.
 By 1973, in order to meet the contemporary needs of women, the school began awarding the Bachelor of Arts degree, first in Public Affairs and Government followed by Business Administration, Childhood and Special Education and the Visual Arts.
 In a move to seek additional revenue, the college began a continuing education program.
 In 1976, Mount Vernon College became an accredited four year college.

 Recent History, 1999–present

-In 1997, the Board of Trustees decided that the College would close as an independent institution.
-As of June 30, 1999, Mount Vernon became affiliated with George Washington University.
+In 1997, the board of trustees decided that the college would close as an independent institution.
+As of June 30, 1999, Mount Vernon became affiliated with George Washington University (also called GW for short).
 The school is now known as The George Washington University – Mount Vernon Campus.
-The Elizabeth J. Somers Women's Leadership Program was founded in honor of the Mount Vernon Seminary and College and its alumna.
-Once Mount Vernon was purchased by GW, students of all genders were welcomed onto the campus for classes, social and athletic events, however only women lived on the campus through Spring 2001.
-After the college's first two years at part of GW, students of all genders also began living on the Mount Vernon campus, however, the Mount Vernon campus continued to offer some housing and programs specifically for women, in honor of the college's origins.
+The Elizabeth J. Somers Women's Leadership Program was founded in honor of the Mount Vernon Seminary and College and its alumnae.
+Once Mount Vernon was purchased by GW, it became co-ed, and students of both genders were welcomed on campus for classes, and social and athletic events, but only women lived on campus through Spring 2001.
+After the college's first two years as part of GW, students also began living on the Mount Vernon campus, however, the Mount Vernon campus continued to offer some housing and programs specifically for women, in honor of the college's origins.
 GW constructed new athletic fields, dormitories, and other facilities to support the growth of the Mount Vernon campus.
 There is a free shuttle available to travel between the Mount Vernon and Foggy Bottom campuses of GW.